-UNLV Medicine General Pediatrics News
+UNLV Health General Pediatrics News

 Pediatricians examine children regularly to assess their growth, development, and general physical condition.
 They also refer patients to pediatric medical specialists and provide other medical referrals when necessary with healthcare devoted to the well-being of children of all ages, from infancy through adolescence.

 News highlights featuring UNLV faculty and students who made local and national headlines.

 This UNLV Health Pediatric Clinic administrator, gospel quartet singer, and colon cancer survivor is an unstoppable force.

 A collection of news stories highlighting health, recovery, and celebration at UNLV.

 The 36-bed skilled nursing site is expected to add an important dimension to students’ clinical education.

 Healthcare services are now available to families who need them most.
 UNLV's School of Medicine has opened two new clinics offering free healthcare services.

 Clark County School District (CCSD) students and their siblings can access health care at no cost at two new UNLV Health clinics.

 Clark County School District students and their siblings can get access to health care at no cost at two new UNLV Health clinics.